 Getting organized is a great way to feel in control before finals begin.
 College finals week doesn’t have to blindside students, forcing them into all-nighters and sleepovers in the library.
 There are a couple of things students can do to get set up for finals week.

 The dates for finals week are usually available from the beginning of a semester.
 This may vary by school, but students can sometimes find their finals information in their syllabus.

-Memorizing the schedule will ensure that students don’t forget to study for any exams and can budget enough time for each test.
+Memorizing the schedule and writing it down will ensure that students don’t forget to study for any exams and can budget enough time for each test.

 Make a Study Plan